kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Common Regression Mistakes

-Predicting outside data range.
+Predicting outside data range
-Ignoring heteroscedasticity.
+Ignoring heteroscedasticity
 Overinterpreting coefficients

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.